 Backing up a couple of nights and a few pages but I think this is how breaking news like this should be handled.
 It was covered, but just briefly and they moved on.
 Unless it is a major dominating story any breaking news should just flow into the half hour or full hour news cycle and enable viewers tuning in to get a bulletin of the news to get that rather than tireless, often uninformed, speculation.
 Gather the facts about the breaking news off screen and then return to it later in the hour when there is actually something to report.

-They’ve reverted to the original BBC News colour scheme for today’s The Briefing now hopefully they can increase the sound of the starting vamp like the videos on day 1.
+They’ve reverted to the original BBC News colour scheme for today’s The Briefing Smile now hopefully they can increase the sound of the starting vamp like the videos on day 1.

 Last edited by harshy on 19 June 2018 8:34am - 3 times in total